Keeping Your Student’s Technology Use Safe

 What tool does Bellevue use?

-We use Sophos Web Protection to filter all district devices for both staff and students.
+We use industry-leading monitoring and response products to filter all district devices for both staff and students.

 - A list of categories of web content that is blocked and allowed can be found on our Web Filtering for Students overview.